 Many sliding methods have been discovered by the pros of longboarding and almost all of them are advantageous.
 So in the downhill longboarding task as well, we will follow the experienced riders and go for the hand sliding.
 With hand sliding, you don’t have to relocate your body parts again and again and it is simpler to understand than others.
 Slowing down the speed and turning with the hand is also known as the Coleman slide.
 Here are the steps you will have to work on.

 Steps for Hand Sliding:

 As always, bring pace to your ride before sliding.
 In case you don’t know, sliding looks more professional if executed at maximum speed.
 Therefore, try to reach around40-50mph, especially when going down the hill.

 When there is the time to slide, bow yourself to the left side while your feet stick to the deck very well.
 To keep the stability alive, you can slightly use your right hand to grab the deck so as not to fall off to the side you have bowed yourself.

 As one of your hands is under the deck (optional), place the left one to reduce the speed.
 The experience of sliding would be great if your try to drift with sliding gloves.
 Most importantly, keep your longboard stance in mind to not get conflicted.

 That’s it, you are done with the Coleman slide but you can explore more ways of sliding as well.
 Such as stand up slides, sit-down slides, etc.

 Carving for Downhill Longboarding

-Your carving skills can take your downhill rides to a whole new level of excitement.
-For this, you must have all the carving techniques and knowledge of where to apply them.
+Your carving skills will surely give your downhill rides a whole new level of excitement.
+For this, you must be familiar with all the carving techniques and knowledge of where and when to apply them.
 In case the speed wobbles happen while riding downhill, the carving masters can repel any mishap without hesitation.